There is no education like experience. And thanks to global Venture Capital Investment Competition (VCIC), students get it at UNC Kenan-Flagler.

 In 2014, Vernon added an annual undergraduate VCIC and 34 U.S. universities competed in 2019.
 “There is a lot of demand for undergraduate entrepreneurship classes,” he says.
 “And while many schools now have entrepreneurship majors, very few have specialized classes in venture capital.”
 For many undergraduate students, VCIC is the only place they can learn about venture capital.
 “VCIC offers undergraduates the ability to learn about what is happening today in venture capital through very practical, real experience,” says Vernon.

-Sunny Sun (BSBA ’20) competed this year on UNC’s team.
-“VCIC gives a unique and hands-on chance to understand entrepreneurial finance but all transferrable skillsets required are coming from classes I took at Kenan-Flagler Business School, the fantastic guest speakers our professors brought from industry, and essentially all of the best help I received from my professors,” she says.
+Sunny Sun (BSBA ’20) competed on UNC’s 2019 team.
+“VCIC gives a unique and hands-on chance to understand entrepreneurial finance but all transferrable skillsets required are coming from classes I took at UNC Kenan-Flagler, the fantastic guest speakers our professors brought from industry, and essentially all of the best help I received from my professors,” she says.

 While Sun’s focus is on investment banking and investment management, she says, “VCIC gives me a new lens to evaluate business through an entrepreneurial mindset.”